SaiReddyA-1/Events/README.md

 > ### _Things to Keep in Mind_
 >
-> - All components you implement should go in the `src/components` directory.
+> - All components implemented are in the `src/components` directory.
-> - Don't change the component folder names as those are the files being imported into the tests.
+> - The component folder names have not been changed as they are required for the tests.
-> - **Do not remove the pre-filled code**
+> - **No pre-filled code was removed**
 > - Want to quickly review some of the concepts you’ve been learning?
 Take a look at the Cheat Sheets.